VirgilSecurity/virgil-e3kit-js/README.md

 [Introduction](#introduction) | [SDK Features](#sdk-features) | [Installation](#installation) | [Usage Example](#usage-example) | [Docs](#docs) | [Support](#support)

-> Warning!
-This README is for the beta release of E3kit, if you're here for the latest stable version check out the [v0.5.x branch](https://github.com/VirgilSecurity/virgil-e3kit-js/tree/v0.5.x)

 ## Introduction

 <a href="https://developer.virgilsecurity.com/docs"><img width="230px" src="https://cdn.virgilsecurity.com/assets/images/github/logos/virgil-logo-red.png" align="left" hspace="10" vspace="6"></a> [Virgil Security](https://virgilsecurity.com) provides an SDK which simplifies work with Virgil services and presents easy to use API for adding security to any application.
 In a few simple steps you can setup user encryption with multidevice support.